Corby Community Diagnostic Centre officially opened by Health Minister | Building a better University Hospitals of Northamptonshire

 Energy Centre

-Building has already started on a state-of-the-art green Energy Centre which has been designed to support the hospital's existing infrastructure more efficiently and sustainably, while also accommodating future developments.
+Work is progressing at pace on our £57m state-of-the-art Energy Centre,which has been designed to support the hospital's existing infrastructure more efficiently and sustainably, while also accommodating future developments.

 Solar Panels